 Laura: Corporate Wellness is our specialty.
 Because we spend half of our waking lives at work, we believe that worksite programs are essential to progress and sustainability.
 We also love increasing access to care by being available on-site during the workday.
 But just as we believe in a customized approach to individuals, we also believe in a customized approach to each corporation.
 None of our corporate sites are doing exactly the same thing, we develop a customized program for each site depending on their employee concerns.

-Q: I heard that you’re something of an insurance pro, I was wondering, what are some of the aspects of being an in-network provider that have helped your practice?
+Healthie: We’ve heard that you’re something of an insurance pro.
+What are some of the aspects of being an in-network provider that have helped your practice?

 Laura: Our Corporate Wellness division has seen the biggest benefit from being in-network providers.
 When we partner with sites, most of the time there is no out of pocket cost to the employer or the employees.
 Talk about reducing barriers to care!